oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_apigateway_api_specification_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Enables pushing of execution logs to the OCI Object Storage log archival bucket.</div>
+                                            <div>Enables pushing of execution logs to the legacy OCI Object Storage log archival bucket.</div>
+                                            <div>Oracle recommends using the OCI Logging service to enable, retrieve, and query execution logs for an API Deployment.
+If there is an active log object for the API Deployment and its category is set to &#x27;execution&#x27; in OCI Logging service, the logs will not be uploaded to the legacy OCI Object Storage log archival bucket.</div>
+                                            <div>Please note that the functionality to push to the legacy OCI Object Storage log archival bucket has been deprecated and will be removed in the future.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">True</div>